AlexTelon/residue_number_systems/README.md

 Snake head is at (9, 0) and moves to the right -> x += 1.
 New positions is ((9 + 1) % 10, 0 % 10).

 This was anticlimatic, because we already knew this right.
-Here it would have been clear that we can treat the x and y coordinates seperately.
+Here it would have been clear that we can treat the x and y coordinates separately.

-Likewise if we have too poolar coordinates (a=255, r=1.0) and (a=615, r=1.0) we also know that to check if the positions are the same (modulu 360 degrees) we only need to check the angle alpha part.
+Likewise if we have two poolar coordinates (a=255, r=1.0) and (a=615, r=1.0) we also know that to check if the positions are the same (modulu 360 degrees) we only need to check the angle alpha part.
 If there was a modulu for r we could check that independently.

 So again, something we already knew.